OSGeo/grass-addons/src/temporal/t.stac/README.md

 will automatically retry with "GET" for all subsequent requests.

 **max_items** – The maximum number of items to return from the search, even if there are more matching results.
-This client to limit the total number of Items returned from the items(), item_collections(), and items_as_dicts methods().
+This will limit the total number of Items returned from the items(), item_collections(), and items_as_dicts methods().
 The client will continue to request pages of items until the number of max items is reached.
 This parameter defaults to 100.
 Setting this to None will